 How Cannabinoids Affect the Brain

-Cannabinoids have a unique chemical structure that allows them to interact with the human brain as if they were natural, brain-borne chemicals.
-While this may see harmless enough, long-term use of cannabinoids can impair vital chemical processes and ultimately leave the brain hopelessly dependent on the drug’s effects.
+The cannabinoids in marijuana give the substance a unique structure that allows it to interact with the human brain as if it were a natural, brain-borne chemical.
+While this may seem harmless enough, long-term use of cannabinoids can impair vital chemical processes and ultimately leave the brain dependent on the drug’s effects.
+Let’s take a look at the cannabinoids in marijuana and how they affect the brain.

 The Endocannabinoid System